Jonathan2251/lbd/_sources/gpu.rst.txt

      .5f,-.5f,-.5f,  -.5f,-.5f,-.5f,  -.5f, .5f,-.5f,  .5f, .5f,-.5f  // v4,v7,v6,v5 (back)
   };

-From code above, we can see that OpenGL uses counter clockwise and pointing outwards as default.
-However OpenGL provides glFrontFace(GL_CW) for clockwise [#ogl_frontface]_.
+From the code above, we can see that OpenGL uses counter-clockwise and
+pointing outwards as the default.
+However, OpenGL provides
+``glFrontFace(GL_CW)`` for clockwise winding [#ogl_frontface]_.

-For group of objects, scene graph provides better animation and saving memory [#scene-graph-wiki]_.
+For a group of objects, a scene graph provides better animation support and
+saves memory [#scene-graph-wiki]_.

 OpenGL
 ------